sjazouly/meta-xmi/README.md

-# meta-goldilocks
+# meta-xmi
-Meta layer providing support for the Future Goldilocks platform
+Meta layer providing support for the xmi iOne platform